Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/COPT/bogale_copt_report.md

 ### Questions

 **Which optimizations were most effective?**
 I think the most effective optimization was the loop reordering in matrix multiplication.
 I tried to see if i could leverage for this optimization.
-By changing the loop order there was improved memory access patterns, which reduced cache misses and produced the largest speedup in the entire assignment.
+By changing the loop order there was improved memory access patterns, which reduced cache misses and produced the largest speedup.

+**Why are some optimizations less effective under -O3?**

+Some optimizations do not show much improvement under `-O3` because the compiler already performs similar transformations.
+For example, loop-invariant code motion and constant folding are automatically applied at high optimization levels, so manually hoisting constants does not provide much additional benefit.